Terminal man

-I was recently sitting in Terminal 2 at Charles de Gaulle airport in Paris, reading Terminal man, the tale about Merhan Karimi Nasseri who has been living in Terminal 1 of CDG for 16 years.
+I was recently sitting in Terminal 2 at Charles de Gaulle airport in Paris, reading The Terminal Man, the tale about Merhan Karimi Nasseri who has been living in Terminal 1 of CDG for 16 years.
 That’s right.
 Terminal 1, the horrible concrete saucer.

-I’ve been to this airport a dozen times, I’ve said it before and I’m saying it again: CDG is hell on Earth!
-A dirty gray bunker with no food available.
-Why would a starving man buy a Lacoste handbag?
 We even tried to look for food on the other side of the building, but was promptly stopped by the guards.
-I pity the poor souls who have to work at this infernal place.
+I pity the poor souls who have to work there, but to imagine someone spending 16 years in Terminal 1 is horrifying.

 Update: Nasseri left the airport in 2006.